Notice

 Certain liver conditions run in families.
 Our genetic counselors can help you learn more about your family risk.
 That will help you make sure those close to you take the right steps to protect their health.

-Through UW Health Integrative Health, we offer several services to help you get through your treatment.
+Through our integrative health and wellness programs, we offer several services to help you get through your treatment.
 These include acupuncture, massage therapy, mindfulness-based stress reduction and more.

 These resources provide more information about liver cancer prevention and resources we offer patients at UW Health